 - Insulation damage

-Ceramco’s A96 alumina is an engineered blend providing defect-free custom ceramic insulators for high voltage insulation applications.
+Ceramco’s A96 alumina is an engineered blend providing defect-free OEM ceramic insulators for high voltage insulation applications.
 Our quality assurance system assures every batch of A96 alumina is consistent, fully documented and traceable.
-Ceramco’s custom ceramic insulators are tested under a vacuum for leaks.
-In addition, we test our custom ceramic insulators for cracks with a dye penetrant and also visually inspect them under magnification, ensuring a defect-free product.
+Ceramco’s OEM ceramic insulators are tested under a vacuum for leaks.
+In addition, we test our OEM ceramic insulators for cracks with a dye penetrant and also visually inspect them under magnification, ensuring a defect-free product.

 Ceramics – More than a Medium to Low Voltage Insulator